octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 - raffle_is_open: `boolean`
 - winning_ticket_number_hash: `bytes`

 `taquito` and `web3` will be used for the `big_map` and `bytes` types.
-The initial storage that is defined contains an open raffle.
-(Step 2)
+The initial storage that is defined contains an open raffle (step 2).

-Finally, the deployment must be defined: the admin of the contract is the address used for the deployment (step 3).
+Finally, the deployment is defined and the admin of the contract is set to the address used for the deployment (step 3).

 ```js
 const Raffle = artifacts.require("Raffle"); // step 1